volodymyrhudyma/blog/content/blog/react-hooks-useprevious.md

 ## Summary

-In this article, we learned how to get the previous props of the functional component in React.
+In this article, we learned how to get the previous state of the functional component in React.

 For this purpose, we created a custom **usePrevious()** hook, which is based on the built-in **useRef()**.